florian6973/florian6973/README.md

 ### Hi there 👋

-I am a French student, fond of Computer Science and Machine-Learning, with a strong interest in biomedical applications!
+I am a French student, fond of Computer Science and Machine-Learning, with a strong interest in biomedical applications

-You can view my online CV at [https://florian6973.github.io](https://florian6973.github.io).

 <!--
 **florian6973/florian6973** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.